-Your application is to be submitted via the online portal (Review Room).
+Your application is to be submitted via the online portal (Apply for funding).
 Access to the portal will be made available in September at the launch of the competition.
 If you applied online to the ASRP last year, log in with your previous ID and password.
 The system has autosaved the information you previously submitted and you will not have to fill out the entire application again.

 All applications are to be submitted online and in no circumstance will hard copies of applications be accepted.

 - Can I submit more than one application per competition?